Edit

 Structure

-This new feature is named custom components because script is connected to a given Block or Item’s JSON in a manner very similar to attaching one of the built-in Minecraft components.
-As such, there is both a JSON aspect to the feature as well as a script aspect of the feature.
+This new feature is named custom components because scripts are connected to a given block or item's JSON in a manner very similar to attaching to one of the built-in Minecraft components.
+As such, there is both a JSON aspect and a script aspect to the feature.

 Script API